Betfair attracts more gamblers with simpler product

 Betfair shares edged lower to 823p by 0805 GMT, having slipped since the bid talks failed.

 CVC had wanted Betfair to refocus on its betting exchange.
-But Corcoran is pursuing a plan to broaden and simplify the product range, bringing Betfair into more direct competition with bookmakers including market leader William Hill.
+But Corcoran is pursuing a plan to broaden and simplify the product range, bringing Betfair into more direct competition with bookmakers including market leader William Hill (WMH.L).

 Corcoran refused to go into details of what CVC had wanted to do with the company.
-Their plan envisaged the chief executive, hired last year from Irish bookmaker Paddy Power, staying on in the top job when the company delisted.
+Their plan envisaged the chief executive, hired last year from Irish bookmaker Paddy Power PAP.I, staying on in the top job when the company delisted.

 "I'm very happy leading a public company," he said.